WSU-kduncan/ceg3120-KWeaver87/Discord-Bot/README.md

 ### Compiling the code

+Note: This may take up to 2GB of free disk space.

 - Have [rustup](https://rustup.rs/) installed and updated.
 - On a CLI, clone the repo and CD into the `Discord-Bot` directory.
-- Run `cargo build --release` to compile an optimzed binary (this will take a few minutes).
+- Run `cargo build --release` to compile an optimized binary (this will take a few minutes).
 - Copy the binary from `target/release/riker-bot` to desired execution directory (this guide will use `/opt/riker-bot` as an example).

 ### Running the bot

-These instructions assume you are using a systemd-based Linux distro (most are, especially Debian, Ubuntu, Arch, and so on).
+These instructions assume you are using a systemd-based Linux distro (most are, especially Debian, Ubuntu, Arch, etc.).
 There's no official support for SysVinit-based distros.

 - On your server, create a system user for the bot to run under.
   - On a Debian-based system (such as Ubuntu), use `sudo adduser --system --group --home /opt/riker-bot riker-bot`.